The historical fiction I'm using was recommended in the Wheatley Portfolio unit. The novels include:

 summarizing the character’s perspective, quoting accurately from the text to

+support their claim(s).
 Students will then use the Chalk Talk questions to analyze the perspective of the main character in one of the chosen novels by writing and performing a play, writing a picture book or comic strip, or creating a board game.
 All three choices must include accurate depictions from the novel (citing evidence from the text).

 ·